 Ulcerative colitis (UC) is a chronic form of Inflammatory Bowel Disease (IBD) that causes inflammation and ulcers in the lining of the large intestine and is one of the two main forms of chronic inflammatory disease of the gastrointestinal tract.
 The other form is called Crohn’s Disease.
 Normally, the large intestine absorbs water from stool and changes it from a liquid to a solid.
 In UC, the inflammation causes loss of the lining of the colon, leading to bleeding, production of pus, diarrhea, and abdominal pain.

-If you suspect that you have ulcerative colitis contact north Atlanta Digestive Care Physicians, Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; to receive a diagnosis and an individually tailored treatment plan.
+If you suspect that you have ulcerative colitis contact north Atlanta Digestive Care Physicians, Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin J. Parikh, and Dr. Long B. Nguyen, to receive a diagnosis and an individually tailored treatment plan.
 Keep in mind that people with UC have a higher risk of developing colon cancer.